 To see no more children living in detention.

-To foster positive connections between Australians and asylum seeker children living in detention;
+To foster positive connections between Australians and asylum seeker and refugee children living in detention.

 To provide a platform through which the community can take positive action.